 You'll want to cut from the offending instrument, not the low-end.
 But don't cut too much in volume, and use a tighter Q. If you cut too hard and wide in their fundamentals, they are going to sound horrible.
 You may find that the instruments sound pretty crappy solo'd.
 They might sound tinny and thin, but as long as they sound good in the full mix, who cares.
 You don't want to star cutting from your low-end or you'll lose the fullness and balance of the mix.
 It's literally your foundation.

-Knowledge is power, and having the right tools for the job makes life so much more easier.
+Knowledge is power, and having the right tools for the job (like the best studio subwoofer you can get your hands on) makes life so much more easier.
 Understanding how to apply EQ to all of your tracks using high-pass and low-pass filters and parametric equalization for cuts and boosts can quickly bring clarity to your low-end.
 After that, some compression can bring the bass and kick into balance with one another, and then using anchoring based around the snare you can achieve balance with the rest of the mix.

 That wasn't so bad, was it?
 Apply these tricks and methods to your songs going forward and you'll be wowing your listeners and clients in no time at all.